chrisbarnes2000/myCity/README.md

-# demo-django
+# CapRover Django
-A simple, more or less production ready, django skelleton for deployment with caprover.
+A simple, more or less production ready, [Django](https://www.djangoproject.com/) template for deployment with [CapRover](https://caprover.com/).

 __Disclaimer:__ This is based on our experience with CapRover and Django, it is provided as is - without any warranty!

-If you find any bugs or have suggestions to better the demo app please feel free to open a issue.
+If you find any bugs or have suggestions to better this template please feel free to open a issue or submit a merge request.

 # Setup
 During the setup we will refer to the django app as `demo-django` and the prostgre app as `demo-db`.